Working Alone Supervison

 Each check-in is recorded, and the electronic timer assigned to each individual, designated as working alone, is reset at the time of check-in.
-Should a particular timer count down to zero, a Control Center operator is removed from the general call queue, and is assigned responsibility for that individual, and remains focused on that task until the worker is contacted, or the event is escalated to the next stage.
+Should a particular timer count down to zero, a Operations Center operator is removed from the general call queue, and is assigned responsibility for that individual, and remains focused on that task until the worker is contacted, or the event is escalated to the next stage.

 During each check-in, the lone worker provides a standard set of information, including current location, travel route, and destination location for the next scheduled check-in.
 Should a future check-in be missed, this information can then be used to assist in locating that individual.

 In the case where a lone worker requests assistance, the Operations Center immediately escalates the event to the next stage.
 The specific actions taken are based on the procedures referenced in the employer`s Emergency Response Plan (ERP), which is on-file at the PlanGlobal Operations Centre, as well as the customized ERP protocol automatically created for the monitored event.

 If a worker fails to check-in at the appointed time, an immediate contact attempt is made, which, if unsuccessful, results in in an emergency being declared, and a Lone Worker alarm generated.

 If an alarm is issued, the Operations Center will immediately contact a list of designated emergency responders.
 This process will continue until an appropriate qualified individual has been located.
 Prior to being dispatched, the emergency responder is provided with a variety of system generated information to assist in locating and assisting the missing worker.